This is a review of the Carl Zeiss Jena DDR P 1:1.8 f=50mm MC lens.

 Without auto-focus more effort was required, but I think the colours look good and I also think this lens can give you the ‘vintage’ shot, but via a digital camera without having to resort to manipulation at the editing stage.

 I also disconnected the lens from the Meike MK-C-AF4 adapter, left the adapter attached to the camera and then reserved the lens for a close-up photo, which is shown above.

-As you can see in the photo below (of the camera and the Carl Zeiss lens reversed and being held) which was taken with a mobile phone, the reverse lens technique isn’t hard to learn and I like the result.
+As you can see in the photo below of the camera and the Carl Zeiss lens reversed and being held, the reverse lens technique isn’t hard to learn and I like the result.